-Liberal Vermont tests the waters on GOP health care overhaul
+Liberal Vermont Tests The Waters On GOP Health Care Overhaul

+The Green Mountain State, population around 626,000, got a broad waiver last October from the federal government to redesign how its health care is delivered and paid for.
 The statewide experiment aims to test new payment systems, prevent unnecessary treatments, constrain overall growth in the cost of services and drugs, and address public health problems such as opioid abuse.
-Liberal Vermont tests the waters on GOP health care overhaul The statewide experiment aims to test new payment systems, prevent unnecessary treatments, constrain overall growth in the cost of services and drugs, and address public health problems such as opioid abuse.

 Add your comments below